UnnatKr/Calculator/Readme.md

  ## Keyboard controls
  - To enter numbers and operators in to the calculator, you can press their respective keys on keyboard
- - C Button - ESC Key
+ - C Button - Clear
- - CE Button - Backspace/Delete key
+ - CE Button - Backspace/Delete
- - "=" Button - Enter Key
+ - "=" Button - Enter

  ![Calculator](./images/sample.png)